WHAT IS A TRADITIONAL SAUNA?

 stay safe

 How to stay safe in a traditional sauna.
 Traditional sauna is safe for the majority of people.
 However, if you have never used a sauna before, are pregnant, or have any underlying health conditions you should seek medical advice before using a sauna.
-People who suffer heat intolerance, have a heart condition, or suffer from high blood pressure may be advised to avoid using a sauna.
+People who suffer from heat intolerance, have a heart condition, or suffer from high blood pressure may be advised to avoid using a sauna.

 RELATED